guyroutledge/atozcss/_posts/2014-08-22-the-translatex-css-property.md

 like the result of moving elements with `position:relative`.

-Elements can be translated, rotated, scaled or skewed in various different ways on various different axis.
+Elements can be translated, rotated, scaled or skewed in various different ways on various different axes.

 The transform property can take the following values: